Nia Gill: Early life

+Career

-Gill graduated from Montclair High School, received a B.A. in History/Political History from Upsala College and was awarded a J.D. from the Rutgers Law School.
-Before her legislative career, she served as a law clerk for Essex County Superior Court Judge Harry Hazelwood, Jr. and as a public defender in Essex and Passaic counties.
+Gill was a law clerk for Essex County Superior Court Judge Harry Hazelwood, Jr. and as a public defender in Essex and Passaic counties.
 She is an attorney with the firm of Gill & Cohen, P.C. together with former Assembly member Neil M. Cohen of the 20th Legislative District.

-Before her service as State Senator, Gill served in the lower house of the New Jersey Legislature, the General Assembly, from 1994 to 2002, where she was Minority Whip from 1996 to 2001.
-She also served in the Assembly on the Speaker's Education Funding Task Force and on several committees including, the Assembly Democratic Senior Citizen Task Force (as Co-chair) and the Assembly Advisory Committee on the Arts, History and Humanities.
+Gill served in the lower house of the New Jersey Legislature, the General Assembly, from 1994 to 2002, where she was Minority Whip from 1996 to 2001.
+She also served in the Assembly on the Speaker's Education Funding Task Force and several committees including, the Assembly Democratic Senior Citizen Task Force (as co-chair) and the Assembly Advisory Committee on the Arts, History and Humanities.

 Gill became a candidate for State Senate in District 34 after some of the municipalities she had represented in the Assembly were shifted into the district.
 Most of the communities added to District 34, which at the time was a Republican stronghold and had been for nearly two decades prior, were heavily Democratic and contributed to Gill's landslide victory over first-time incumbent Norman M. Robertson.
 In the 2003 primaries, LeRoy J. Jones, Jr. was given the party line opposing Gill.
 Despite being outspent by Jones in the heavily Democratic district, Gill won with 55% of the vote.
-Senator Gill has been re-elected six times, winning elections in 2003, 2007, 2011, 2013, 2017 and 2021.
-Gill, along with the other 39 state senators, was required to run for her seat after two years due to the election cycle set forth in the New Jersey Constitution requiring a two-year Senate term after decennial redistricting.
+Senator Gill has been re-elected six times, winning elections in 2003, 2007, 2011, 2013, 2017, and 2021.
+Gill, along with the other 39 state senators, was required to run for her seat after two years due to the election cycle outlined in the New Jersey Constitution requiring a two-year Senate term after decennial redistricting.